This page is Archived

 • You must usually be 25 or older.

-And like ordinary policies, insurers will weigh up how you drive your vintage model, modifications (see below) and desirability among collectors as well as its age and condition.
+And like ordinary policies, insurers will weigh up how you drive your vintage model, whether you've made any modifications (see below), how desirable your car is to collectors and its age and condition – as this will affect your car's value.

 The extras you can get...